zkat/miette/README.md

 `main()` is just like any other part of your application-internal code.
 Use `Result` as your return value, and it will pretty-print your diagnostics automatically.

+**NOTE: You must enable the `"fancy"` crate feature to get fancy report output like in the screenshots here.** You should only do this in your toplevel crate, as the fancy feature pulls in a number of dependencies that libraries and such might not want.

 ```rust
 use miette::{Result, IntoDiagnostic};